 Difficult behaviors: bathing and personal hygiene

-As with most things related to Alzheimer’s caregiving, dealing with difficult behaviors requires planning, simplification and patience.
-As Alzheimer’s progresses, poor hygiene can often become more than just an unpleasant issue: it can have medical consequences, such as bacterial infections (UTIs).
-Gastroenteritis and other health issues can occur, some quite serious to an already weakened immune system.
+As with most things related to Alzheimer’s caregiving, dealing with behavioral symptoms requires planning, simplification and patience.
+As Alzheimer’s progresses, poor hygiene can become an issue: people living with dementia (PLWD) may refuse to bathe and it can have medical consequences, such as urinary tract infections (UTIs).

-Understanding that a PWD’s perceptions are increasingly distorted by the disease’s progression, and focusing on creating positive routines, may help caregivers get through difficult behaviors.
+Trying to understand that a PLWD’s perceptions are increasingly distorted by the disease’s progression, and focusing on creating positive routines, may help caregivers get through difficult behaviors.

 Bathing and hygiene

-Focus on “must do’s” to keep a PWD healthy while maintaining their dignity.
-You really don’t need to have a bath/shower every day as long as there is good hygiene after toileting and genitals are sponged daily.
-Some caregivers do feel that an everyday bathing schedule is easier for a PWD to become familiar with.
+Focus on what has to be done to keep a PLWD healthy while maintaining their dignity.
+Most PLWDs don’t need to bathe or shower every day as long as there is good hygiene after toileting and genitals are cleaned daily.
+Keeping wet wipes handy in the bathroom is an easy way to promote hygiene – and consider having them in a warmer.

-Ensure the PWD is completely dry and use lotion or cornstarch, especially under skin folds.
-On days where a bath or shower doesn’t take place, substitute with a sponge-bath or use wet wipes.
+Ensure the PLWD is completely dry and use lotion or cornstarch, especially under skin folds for skin health.
+On days where a bath or shower doesn’t take place, substitute with a sponge-bath or warm wet wipes.

 Don’t forget dental care

 Dental care is essential for good general health and a daily routine of dental care is still important for a PLWD.
 We often don’t think much about brushing our own teeth but when it is done for you, it’s a whole different experience.